judithmichael/judithmichael.github.io/_pages/research.md

 ### Modeling Law
-Domain-specific languages can be used to formulate law and contracts.
+Domain-specific languages provide means to formulate law and contracts.
 This allows to verify plans according to contracts [DHH+20](http://www.se-rwth.de/publications/Modellierung-Verifikation-und-Synthese-von-validen-Planungszustaenden-fuer-Fernsehausstrahlungen.pdf) and to generate related IT systems from law [RMK+21](http://www.se-rwth.de/publications/Digitalisierung-der-Gesetzgebung-zur-Steigerung-der-digitalen-Souveraenitaet-des-Staates.pdf).